ghc-proposals/ghc-proposals/proposals/0000-unboxed-sum-primops.md

 ## Proposed Change Specification

-I propose to replace the primops that produce product-encoded sums with ones that produce proper unboxed sums, and to add compatibility wrappers in `GHC.Exts` with the old types.
+I propose to replace the primops that produce product-encoded sums with ones that produce proper unboxed sums.

 The primop `addCFinalizerToWeak#` effectively takes an unboxed sum as an argument.
 For simplicity and clarity, I propose to split it into